bitweft/bitweft.github.io/_posts/2020/11/2020-11-07-team-collaboration-for-better-tests.md

 Also, this gave them a good opportunity to suggest other cases that could be tested at those levels.
 ![Discussions before Dev Box Testing](https://dynamic.pixton.com/comic/j/u/h/7/juh71pd7hq462i09_v19_.png)

-<a href="https://twitter.com/mushtaqA" target="_blank">Mushtaq Ahmed</a> was one of the first people who started this
+<a href="https://twitter.com/mushtaqA" target="_blank">Mushtaq Ahmed</a> was one of the first to start this actively,
-actively, and the team benefited a lot from it.
+and the team benefited a lot from it.

 ## Writing a Failing Test Together when Issues were Found
 When issues were found, in most cases, QAs and Developers would collaborate to write a failing test first.